 Yulu Burri-Ba commenced in 1984 with a weekly visiting service to Dunwich on Minjerribah (North Stradbroke Island).
 The health service now includes new clinics in Capalaba and Wynnum and has recently completed a major refurbishment of the Dunwich clinic.

 IUIH directly operates Moreton ATSICHS to deliver health and social support services to the Moreton Bay region.
 Clinics operate in Caboolture, Morayfield, Strathpine, Deception Bay and Margate.
-A health and wellbeing hub is planned for Dakabin.

 The CEOs of IUIH, Moreton ATSICHS and the four Member Services meet quarterly to support regional governance, service coordination and integration, regional planning and service delivery.
 The CEO Forum is supported by sub-committees, each of which is chaired by a different CEO and has a membership comprising IUIH and each Member Service: